Quadro K1200 vs GeForce GTX TITAN BLACK

 The GeForce GTX TITAN BLACK is our recommended choice as it beats the Quadro K1200 in performance tests.

-Be aware that GeForce GTX TITAN BLACK is a desktop card while Quadro K1200 is a workstation one.
+Be aware that GeForce GTX TITAN BLACK is a desktop graphics card while Quadro K1200 is a workstation one.

 Vote for your favorite